As one of China's 'Detroits' reopens, world's automakers worry about disruptions

 Companies are doing what they can to get back on track, but there is no guarantee against disruptions.

-U.S. drivetrain supplier Dana Corp’s global purchasing team scrambled to get more than 200,000 facial masks for its plants in China to keep workers safe on the job.
+U.S. drivetrain supplier Dana Inc’s global purchasing team scrambled to get more than 200,000 facial masks for its plants in China to keep workers safe on the job.
 So far, Dana has avoided any significant disruptions, CEO James Kamsickas said.

 U.S. auto supplier Cooper Standard has 13 factories across China which have resumed production with 65% of the normal workforce, said Larry Ott, Cooper Standard’s head of global human resources at the company’s headquarters outside Detroit.